chris-cmsoft/in-laymans-terms/content/articles/domain.md

   name: Chris
 ---

-A Domain name is a human-readable address for website or api, like [example.com](https://example.com).
+A Domain name is a human-readable address for software, like [example.com](https://example.com).
 In this case example.com is your domain name.

 Websites or APIs are hosted on some infrastructure (servers),